 These board ghosts can hang out on whatever “porch” you have, or even inside your house.

 They’re easy.
 Literally.
 Just fabric, Stiffy, Mod Podge Outdoor, and paint.
+Voila, you have a Halloween porch!

 Look!
 I found you another front steps idea, though this one really does work best outside.